 Holding the status of the most frequently staged Pageant in the UK to date, it was a trailblazer for technical innovation and was often years ahead of other such community spectacles.
 In Arbroath, the Pageant is renowned for how it drew people from all walks of life together to create an event for and by the people of the Town.

-Visitors will be invited to explore recorded memories, photographs, videos, memorabilia and souvenirs drawn together from personal collections of the community in Arbroath, the ANGUSalive Archive & Museum Collections, the Arbroath Abbey Pageant Group and Historic Environment Scotland.
+A digital presentation of memories, photographs, videos, memorabilia and souvenirs drawn together from personal collections of the community in Arbroath, the ANGUSalive Archive & Museum Collections, the Arbroath Abbey Pageant Group and Historic Environment Scotland.

 Oral histories of the Pageants featured in The Making of a Pageant will give insight into how so many people in the Town experienced the effects of the Pageants.
 Visitors will hear stories of childhood memories sneaking into the Abbey grounds, visions of the lights in a haar-filled sky, and backstage stories from some of the actors and instigators.